liborty/rstats/README.md

 ## Introduction

 `Rstats` has a small footprint.
 Only the best methods are implemented, primarily with Data Analysis and Machine Learning in mind.
-They include multidimensional ('nd' or 'hyperspace') analysis, i.e. characterising clouds of n points in space of d dimensions.
+They include multidimensional (`nd` or 'hyperspace') analysis, i.e. characterising clouds of n points in space of d dimensions.

 Several branches of mathematics: statistics, information theory, set theory and linear algebra are combined in this one consistent crate, based on the abstraction that they all operate on the same data objects (here Rust Vecs).
 The only difference being that an ordering of their components is sometimes assumed (in linear algebra, set theory) and sometimes it is not (in statistics, information theory, set theory).